 Welcome back to the new term!
-I hope you all had a lovely Summer holiday and are ready to see and support your child’s development during their time in Year 6.
+I hope you all had a lovely half term and are ready to see and support your child’s development.
 Your child’s happiness and progress is extremely important to me so if you have any queries do not hesitate to make a note in your child’s planner or speak to me at the end of the school day.

 I will take the register at 9am every day and anyone that arrives after this will be marked in late.